-1 Complete IFCPF Accredited Basic Classification (Online) Course Online er 2 Conduct Classification at Local, State and National level for a minimum of two years Records of a number of competitions and/or players will be necessary.
+1 Complete IFCPF An Introduction to CP Football Classification Course and the Accredited Basic Classification (Online) Course.
+Online. ifier 2 Conduct Classification at Local, State and National level for a minimum of two years.
+Records of a number of competitions and/or players will be necessary.
 National Classifier 3 IFCPF Member submits application to IFCPF HoC for classifier to become International Classifier.
 Attach a Logbook of local, state and national classifications to be submitted with the application, including a motivation letter.
-Nation 4 Approved applicants to complete Practical Training and/or Accredited Refresher Course for Classification at first International Event.
+Natio 4 Approved applicants to complete Practical Training and/or Accredited Refresher Course for Classification at first International Event.
 Face-to-face training at an international competition.
-Classifier 5 Trainee Classifier to complete second International Event and receive sign-off from the Head of Classification.
+Frainee Classifier 5 Trainee Classifier to complete second International Event and receive sign-off from the Head of Classification.
 This second training will be necessary at discretion of HoC (i.e. number of classifications done in Step 4 and/or demonstrated proficiency).
-Trainee ( 6 Level 1 International Classifier Can be appointed as International nal r 7 Level 2 International Classifier Classifier in a Competition.
-International Classifier 8 Level 3 International Classifier Can be appointed as Chief Classifier and Classification Committee Members 9 Head of Classification HoC
+Trainee ( 6 Level 1 International Classifier.
+Can be appointed as International a 7 Level 2 International Classifier.
+Classifier in a Competition. ation 8 Level 3 International Classifier.
+Can be appointed as Chief Classifier and Classification Committee Members.
+International Classifier 9 Head of Classification. НоС